WICG/observable/README.md

  - From `complete()`, after the subscriber's complete handler (if any) is invoked
  - From `error()`, after the subscriber's error handler (if any) is invoked
+ - The signal passed to the subscription is aborted by the user.

 ### Operators